armandofox/armandofox.github.io/index.md

 My research focuses on CS education and technology-enhanced learning, at the intersection of pedagogy, human-computer interaction, and programming systems.

-**I am on sabbatical until December 2025 and not taking on service commitments, new students, or new projects.**

 Courses I regularly teach:

 * [CS169A Intro to Software Engineering](cs169a.cs169.org) (and the accompanying [CS169L project